 2. Choosing a Theme

-Log into your wordpress backend and you’ll find in the sidebar left Appearance – here you can change the themes and customize it even more!
-Now you can adapt the wordpress site to your liking.
+Or: Log into your WordPress backend and you’ll find in the sidebar left Appearance – here you can change the themes and customize it even more!
+Now you can adapt the WordPress site to your liking.

 There are tons of free themes that you can choose from.
 I’ve had the Blaskan theme in the beginning and was really happy with it.
-It is a free one, however it’s not specialised for a food blog, missing some nice features such as a recipe index!
+It is a free one, however, it’s not specialized for a food blog, missing some nice features such as a recipe index!

 But if you want to get serious into blogging it’s worth getting a premium theme.